HaoZeke/artn-plugin/docs/sections/philosophy.rst

 Plugin Philosophy
 #################

+The main idea of pARTn is to hijack a minimization algorithm which is already implemented in some E/F engine.
+Briefly, pARTn hijacks the FIRE minimization algorithm, and effectively overwrites it with the ARTn algorithm.
+This is achieved by modifying the forces at each step of FIRE, through the function which is meant to apply external conditions (forces) on the system.

+As such, the plugin is independent of the implementation details of the underlying E/F engine, and the resulting library is simple to maintain, port, extend, etc.

+A complete description is given in the reference paper, sections 2-5 see: `link to paper pdf <>`_

+..
    Plugin-ARTn is linked with Energy/Forces calculation engine through the minimization algorithm FIRE.
    The idea is to launch the engine for a FIRE minimization, and bias the minimization with the plugin-ARTn, to hijack FIRE and perform the ARTn method instead.

 How to use